sudomateo/terraform-training/README.md

 # Terraform Training

-This material is for those that want to learn HashiCorp [Terraform](https://terraform.io) and better understand the language and its internals.
+This training material is for those that want to learn HashiCorp [Terraform](https://terraform.io) and better understand the language and its internals.
+It is designed to be taught in an instructor-led classroom environment.
+While most of the concepts and code are present in the material, there are contextual concepts that the instructor is will cover in class.

 ## Instructors